 6. Edit Your Social Media: This is a good one, and one that some people not think of!
 Ever be scrolling through Instgram and seeing peoples “best lives” and instantly comparing it to the mess all around you and wonder how they seem to have it all together?
 Yup same, all the time.
 But remember that’s a quick snapshot of a very particular moment in their lives, no one’s life is instagram worthy 24/7, so go ahead and remove anyone, or anything that doesn’t make you feel good.

 Self care can help anyone in any stage of life, it’s not just for people who suffer from a mental illness either, we all need to take time out of our busy lives to stop and re-energize.
 So this is your reminder to slow down, treat yourself to some well-deserved me-time.
-Let me know what self care activities you implement below in the comments section, I would love to hear your ideas!
+Join the conversation on Instagram!

 Go ahead and forward this onto a friend who needs a gentle self care reminder, or pin it to come back to later!